-When a way of avoiding tax is suggested, do you consider carefully whether this is avoidance and not evasion?
+When a way of avoiding tax is suggested, do you consider carefully whether this is avoidance and not evasion, even if it appears to be within the letter of the law?
 Do you allow these opportunities to influence the organisation of your business’ finances?

 Do you deal honestly with the tax authorities?
 Do you consider paying tax as part of the duty of your business to society?

-Do you keep careful records to prevent evasion of tax, National Insurance and VAT?
+Do you keep careful records to prevent evasion of taxes and other state tariffs that are legally payable?

-Do you keep adequate records of benefits in kind so that Her Majesty's Revenue and Customs is not defrauded or your staff penalised?
+Do you keep adequate records of benefits in kind so that the state is not defrauded or your staff penalised?

 Do you take steps to ensure that cash transactions are accurately reported for tax purposes?